Psychology Associate of Arts

 Program Description

 This MAP is appropriate for transfer to Colorado public institutions with the exception of Colorado State University – Fort Collins.
 Students intending to complete an Associate of Science degree in Psychology and transfer to University of Colorado – Denver should refer to the MAP for the Associate of Science degree in Psychology.
-Students intending to transfer to Colorado State University – Fort Collins should contact an advisor.
+Students intending to transfer to Colorado State University – Fort Collins should contact an Academic Advisor.

 PSY 1001General Psychology I: GT-SS3